podio/podio-android/authentication/index.md

 There is a narrow but, from a usability perspective, still very important use case for this:

 The Podio SDK can be initialized with a previously stored `Session` object.
-This basically allows you to "continue where you left of" in terms of session validity, without requiring your user to re-authenticate that frequently.
+This basically allows you to "continue where you left of" in terms of session validity, without requiring your user to re-authenticate that frequently, especially after some time of inactivity.

 You don't necessarily need this feature if you chose to [authenticate as an app](https://developers.podio.com/authentication/app_auth), as you can silently re-authenticate with your app credentials in the background.
 However if your Android app requires [user authentication](https://developers.podio.com/authentication/username_password), you can't do that silently in the background as you need to ask for the users email and password.